pedrogutierresbr/projeto-churrascometro/README.md

 ##   About the project

 Project made as a first contact with the Javascript Language where the utility is to assist in the purchase of the correct amount of food for a barbecue.
+Included as an improvement: change in the layout of the project and addition of a carousel of banners with tips about barbecue.

 To see the **web version**, click here: https://churrascometrolegal.netlify.app/